0

 Hell’s Half Acre

-Cambridge Commission on Public Planting
+Cambridge Committee on Public Planting

 In the ’70s, two activist members proposed and established the Cambridge Committee on Public Planting to advise and support the city in improving public planting.
 Expertise of club members is a significant resource as the City maintains existing public plantings and considers new ones.